oracle-quickstart/oci-ai-blueprints/docs/sample_blueprints/_teams/README.md

 **Priority Threshold**

-The `priorityThreshold` set at the team level assigns a single priority value to all of that team’s workloads and determines which teams’ jobs may exceed their nominal quotas when extra resources are available.
+The `priorityThreshold` set at the team level assigns a single priority value to all of that team's workloads and determines which teams' jobs may exceed their nominal quotas when extra resources are available.

 - **Example:**
-  If **Team A** has `priorityThreshold: 100` and **Team B** has `priorityThreshold: 50`, then when idle GPUs exist, Team A’s workloads (priority 100) will be allowed to borrow first; Team B’s workloads (priority 50) can borrow only if resources remain after Team A has taken theirs.
+  If **Team A** has `priorityThreshold: 100` and **Team B** has `priorityThreshold: 50`, then when idle GPUs exist, Team A's workloads (priority 100) will be allowed to borrow first; Team B's workloads (priority 50) can borrow only if resources remain after Team A has taken theirs.

 **Cohort**